Old Fort, Ohio

 Old Fort is a census-designated place located in northern Pleasant Township, Seneca County, Ohio, United States; located about a mile east of Ohio State Route 53 where N. Township Rd.
 73 intersects with E. County Rd.
 51. The ZIP code is 44861.
+The population was 143 at the 2020 census.

+History

 Old Fort was platted in 1882, and named after Fort Seneca, a fort built during the War of 1812.
 A post office has been in operation at Old Fort since 1882.

-Old Fort High School is located on N. County Road 51.

 Geography

 Old Fort sits adjacent to the Sandusky River, which is a tributary to Lake Erie.